syncfusion-content/wpf-docs/wpf/Tree-Navigator/Getting-Started.md

 {% endhighlight %}
 {%endtabs%}

-N> Refer to Tree Navigator Demo in the Essential Studio WPF SampleBrowser to view its functionality or debug the application.
-You can explore demo from [Tree Navigator](https://github.com/syncfusion/wpf-demos/tree/master/navigation).
+N> You can refer the Tree Navigator demo in the Essential Studio WPF [SampleBrowser](https://github.com/syncfusion/wpf-demos/tree/master/navigation) to view its features.

 ## Theme